pipelinelabo/datalaiq-wiki/api/kits.md

 The `Global` flag may only be set by the administrator.
 If set, all items will be marked as Global, meaning all users will have access.

-Regular users can only install properly-signed kits from Gravwell.
+Regular users can only install properly-signed kits from DatalaiQ.
 If `AllowUnsigned` is set, *administrators* can install unsigned kits.

 `InstallationGroup` allows the installing user to share the contents of the kit with one of the groups to which he belongs.

 `Labels` is a list of additional labels which should be applied to all label-able items in the kit upon installation.
-Note that Gravwell automatically labels kit-installed items with "kit" and the ID of the kit (e.g. "io.gravwell.coredns").
+Note that DatalaiQ automatically labels kit-installed items with "kit" and the ID of the kit (e.g. "io.datalaiq.coredns").

 `ConfigMacros` is the list of ConfigMacros found in the kit information structure, with the "Value" fields optionally set to whatever the user wishes.
 If the "Value" field is blank, the webserver will use the "DefaultValue".